dojo/docs/dijit/layout/BorderContainer.rst

 You shouldn't need to set the height of the top/bottom panes as that can be determined automatically.

-``Note:`` In order to set the overall size of a BorderContainer to the full size of the viewport, the `<body>` element needs an explicit size set as well as a size on the BorderContainer itself:
+``Note:`` In order to set the overall size of a BorderContainer to the full size of the viewport; to allow BorderContainer to automatically size to a percentage during initial layout; and / or to resize itself (and its children) automatically when the window resizes, both the `<html>` and `<body>` elements need an explicit size set as well as a size on the BorderContainer itself:

 .. css ::

     body, html { width:100%; height:100%; margin:0; padding:0; overflow:hidden; }
     #borderContainer { width:100%; height:100% }

-Otherwise, the computed style of the BorderContainer will report 0 rather than the browser-calculated size of the viewport.
+Otherwise, the computed dimensional styles of the BorderContainer will report 0 rather than the browser-calculated size of the viewport.
+This is due to the counter-intuitive fact that the parent `<html>` and `<body>` elements have default width and height style values of 0 despite visibly filling the viewport as implemented by browsers.

 Layout modes
 ------------